mwurzberger/formatting-and-patterns/less.md

 ## Preface

 The goal of this document is not to give rules that result in perfect code.
 It is so that with minimal effort the code will:
-* do what it is supposed to do
+* Do what it is supposed to do
-* be easily understood
-* be easily maintained
+* Reduce the lead time required to understand an implementation
+* Make it easier to establish what code can be reused
+* Clarify how updates to an implementation should be styled or structured

 ## Styles